Everyone loves a nice new kitchen.

 This will involve adding the relevant underlayer for a kitchen and ensuring that any underfloor heating is properly installed according to the manufacturers’ requirements.

 In most cases it is recommended that professionals install underfloor heating systems as they can be difficult to set up and costly to change if things go wrong.
+Ensure your underlay tog rating does not exceed the manufacturer recommendations.

 Most modern kitchen floors use some form of laminate for the surface – and it is possible to fit this yourself with a bit of preparation.